OpenExecProtocol/Specification/RFC.md

     - **`user_info`** (optional): Supplementary information provided by the authorization server.

 This schema guarantees that every tool call is uniquely identifiable and that the necessary parameters and context for execution are clearly provided.

+#### Tool Version Resolution

+TODO - describe how the server will resolve the version of the tool to call, including the special keyword `latest` and the behavior when a version is not specified (also `latest`).

 #### Non-Normative Examples